 In its sixth week on the list, this booked moved up 6 spots.
 I'm a huge Narnia fan, so this book is right up my ally.
 It features a stunning pop-up spread of each of the seven books in the series.

-5. The Night Before Christmas by Clement C. Moore
+5. The Night Before Christmas

 In its 15th week on the list, this book moved from the top of the list to the number 5 spot.
 The New York Times doesn't list a specific publisher or illustrator as various copies were all over bookstores over the holiday season.
 I picked up Ted Rand's version for my daughter because I didn't have a copy of this classic poem for her library.

-6. Winter in White: A Mini Pop-up Treat by Robert Sabuda
+6. Winter in White: A Mini Pop-up Treat

 One of three pop-ups on the list, this book makes an appearance in the number six spot after being off for a couple of weeks.
 Robert Sabuda brings us gorgeous imagery of winter in a pop-up book format.
 As I looked through it, I sighed wishing that we would get at least one good snow this year.
 Please Mother Nature?
 Just one????

-7. Santa's Reindeer by Rod Green
+7. Santa's Reindeer

 Debuting at number 6 last week, this book dropped a spot this week.
 It's full of beautiful illustrations and tons of information about reindeer.
 Designed with lots of cool flaps and envelopes, this interactive book is entertaining for kids of all ages.

-8. How to Find Flower Fairieswritten and illustrated by Cicely Mary Barker
+8. How to Find Flower Fairies

-9. The Three Snow Bears written and illustrated by Jan Brett
+9. The Three Snow Bears

 The Three Snow Bears dropped five spots in its 16th week.
 This is a spin on Goldilocks and The Three Bears.
 Al-ooki, an Inuit girl in the Artic visits the home of a polar bear family.
 If you haven't seen this book that was just published in September, I highly recommend it.
 As always, Jan Brett's illustrations are gorgeous, and I always love a retell of an old classic, especially one that features different cultures.